Don’t Spend $100 on a Massage. Here’s How to Find Cheap Ones

-These tend to be full-body massages, and the schools try to make them mimic spa experiences.
-You’ll be on a massage bed with clean sheets.
-Typically, you’ll have your own room, but some schools put a few people in each room (ask beforehand).
+These tend to be full-body massages, and the schools try to make them mimic spa experiences as much as possible You’ll be on a massage bed with clean sheets and typically have your own room, but some schools put a few people in each room (ask beforehand).
 Unlike regular massages, you may not be able to request a specific gender for your therapist.
-The massages tend to be about $20 per hour, with more discounts for seniors and for those in the military.
+The massages tend to be about $20 per hour, with more discounts for seniors and those in the military.

 2. Try a Subscription Service

 Often, massage clinics offer a discount if you sign up for multiple massages.
 For example, Massage Envy, which has more than 1,100 franchised locations throughout the United States, charges $99 per hour if you’re not a member or $50 for members.
 Membership is $70 per month or $720 if you prepay for an entire year (that’s a $10 discount), so if you’re planning on getting multiple massages per month, this is a good deal.
 Note that prices can vary by location, and some locations may offer first-year discounts to new clients.

 Elements Massage has more than 250 locations in the United States and offers a month-to-month membership for $89 per month, which includes a 60-minute massage.
 For non-members, it’s $119.

 Many massage clinics offer referral services, according to Bryan Fulton, digital marketing manager for Balance Massage & Wellness in Myrtle Beach, S.C.